 Condition, condition, condition!
 Yes, here's a Harmony H-45 Stratotone.
 She's a time capsule for sure.
 1960's single DeArmond Pup Chambered Body.
 This baby wasn't played much and is a solid 9 in today's standards but a 10 being about 50 years old.
 No wear with just a very few small dings, (see if you can really see them).
 This guitar is a must with both Atomic Solar Patterns.
 Sounds great with no issues. $999.99

 Collectors grade 1964 Harmony H-59 Rocket near mint condition.
 These guitars are so hard to find in this excellent condition.
 This one is a 9 out of 10.
 Great action, straight neck, Gold Foil Pickups, and that rocket look too.
 She has a few very small edge nicks on rear of headstock, a few slight tiny cracks on center of back in grain, and one small edge ding.
 Also some very slight age checking but this guitar looks great!
 All are nothing to be alarmed about and not obvious when looking at guitar.
 This is the finest example of an H-59 we ever came across.
 Guitar is completely original with great color and grain.
-Comes with chipborad period case. $1,499.95
+Comes with chipborad period case.
+Just reduced to $1,499.99 complete.

 This guitar could have rocked around the clock.
 Bill Haley and many other early rockers used guitars just like this baby.
 They have a sound of their own, and just breath taking, to say the least.
 This Harmony H38 dates to about 1957-59.
 She's completely original except for the button input jack that someone installed.
 This guitar puts a chill in cool.
 There's just something about playing a Vintage Harmony. $799.99

 Electric Archtop - Gold and black